Udai Pratap Singh of Bhinga: Philanthropic activity

-In later years of his life, he stayed in Varanasi, where he met Ramakrishna Paramhansa and at his request a center was started for which the Raja provided the initial funds for a year.
+In later years of his life, he stayed in Varanasi, where he met Swami Vivekananda.
+Charmed by his Advaita Vedantik knowledge, the Raja of Bhinga gave him Rs 500 for preaching Vedanta.
+Swamiji handed the money over to one of his brother disciple, Swami Shivananda, asking him to start an Ashrama with the money at Varanasi.
+Swami Shivananda started Ramakrishna Advaita Ashrama, Varanasi in 1902.

 Writings

 He is the author of books - A history of the Bhinga Raj Family (1883); Democracy not suited to India (1888), The decay of the landed Aristocracy in India (1892); Memorandum on the education of the sons of Landlords (1882); Minute on the Law of Sedition in India (1892); The Russul Question (1893) and Views and Observations (1907).